JimTheCactus/chatlogging/README.md

 ## Licenses
 Copyright 2019 PoorLifeChoices <John-Michael O'Brien>

 No reason to make this needlessly hard.
-To use this in your own work, do the following:
+To use this in your own work, do the
+following:

-* Put something to the effect of `Chat log script by PoorLifeChoices` (lol :3) or `Chat log script by John-Michael O'Brien` in your credits.
+* Put `Chat log script Copyright 2019 PoorLifeChoices <John-Michael O'Brien>` (lol :3) in your credits.
 * Use the thing.
 * Love the thing.
 * Make a million dollars from your thing with my thing.